shanku007/simple-image-with-timestamp/README.md

 Note: This is a fork of the SimpleImage repository.
 It adds in extra functionality such as a toolbar to add images (rather than just drag and drop) and uses blob URL's to improve memory usage.

+This can also be used to display a timestamped image and a play button to play from that timestamp.

 # Simple Image Tool

 Provides Image Blocks for the [Editor.js](https://editorjs.io).